neon-izm/NOLO-Unity-SDK/README.md

 We would like to be able to add an icon on the app icon,Indicates support for nolo devices,Material has been in unitypackage.

-## NOLOVR SDK Version 1.1.4
+## NOLOVR SDK Version 1.1.5

-Fixes can't properly shut down the Unity editor and the stop run crash problem.
-Test in Unity 5.4.1,Unity 5.6.1,Unity 5.6.2.
-Add NoloVR_OtherPlayform.cs.you can develop in Mac but can't debug in Mac.
+Shut down the log in .so file

 Documentation for the API is available on the [Wiki](https://github.com/NOLOVR/NOLO-Unity-SDK/wiki).